 The project took on extra significance when, days before her final presentation to CARE, Náter-Navarro learned that the mother of one of her interviewees had died of complications from Parkinson’s Disease.
 “The person I interviewed had been a caregiver for her mother,” says Náter-Navarro.
 “So I was going to try and tell her story.”

 Náter-Navarro discovered that one of the biggest pandemic stressors for women in Puerto Rico was food insecurity, already an issue in a country that has to import 95 percent of its food.
 One factor, of course, was economic instability due to job loss or reduction.
 Another was the Jones Act of 1920, which dictates that supplies—whether day-to-day items or emergency provisions—can only be transported to Puerto Rico on U.S.-flag ships that are constructed in the United States, owned by U.S. citizens, and crewed by U.S. citizens and U.S. permanent residents.
 That can add greatly to import and distribution times—already challenged by workers getting sick with COVID—and why the cost of living is 13 percent higher than in the 50 United States.

 Stories like that gave all the students extra motivation, says Náter-Navarro.
-“We were so passionate about this project, in a way that we weren’t for other classes,” she says.
+“We were so passionate about this project,” she says.
 “I would want to work on it all week.”

 That passion was evident to their clients at CARE, who attended the presentations virtually.
 CARE CMO John Aylward says it was clear the students “all connected to the work in some personal way, either through their home country or their heritage.”

 Also clear, he adds, was the value of their work.
 “Additional research is always useful to us.
 It’s good to join it up with the existing data and work that we’ve done.”

 One of the project’s ancillary benefits was that it showed students the nonprofit space can be just as data driven as any for-profit business, and that market research is vitally important in any space.